pcaston/OpenPeerPower.github.io/source/_integrations/mqtt.markdown

 MQTT (aka MQ Telemetry Transport) is a machine-to-machine or "Internet of Things" connectivity protocol on top of TCP/IP.
 It allows extremely lightweight publish/subscribe messaging transport.

-Your first step to get MQTT and Home Assistant working is to choose a [broker](/docs/mqtt/broker).
+Your first step to get MQTT and Open Peer Power working is to choose a [broker](/docs/mqtt/broker).

-To integrate MQTT into Home Assistant, add the following section to your `configuration.yaml` file.
+To integrate MQTT into Open Peer Power, add the following section to your `configuration.yaml` file.

 To connect to your [own MQTT broker](/docs/mqtt/broker#run-your-own):